nuxt/docs/en/faq/external-resources.md

 ## Local Settings

-Include your resources in your .vue file inside the pages directory:
+Include your resources in your `.vue` file inside the `pages/` directory:

 ```html
 <template>